Beef Broth From Scratch

 How To Make Beef Broth

-Roughly chop the carrots, celery, and onions (no need to peel the carrots or onions).
+Step 2: Roughly chop the carrots, celery, and onions.

 Recipe FAQS

-No. Stock is made with bones; this broth is made with meat and vegetables.
+Not quite.
+Stock is made with bones, while broth is made with meat and vegetables.
+Both are delicious, just slightly different in flavor and use.

-Yes.
-Freeze in jars, silicone muffin cups, or ice cube trays.
+Yes, absolutely.
+Freeze it in jars, silicone muffin cups, or ice cube trays for quick grab-and-go portions.

 Serve